 They have nearly 8.5 thousand public domain works, read by volunteers, available to download for FREE.
 Many of their titles are classics, including several of our family’s favorites, such as Tom Sawyer, Anne of Green Gables, A Tale of Two Cities, and Little Women.

 We love to listen to books together while riding in the car (especially when we’re taking long road trips as we did last January).
 If you’ve never tried this, you should.

 LibriVox makes doing so easy — just download and drive on!

-So that’s where our family gets free books.
+So that’s where our family gets most of our free books, which has helped us build an expansive home library for cents on the dollar.
 Do you know of any sources I’ve missed?
 If so, please share in the comment section.